reliverse/cli/.github/PAYMENTS.md

 Refer to the [`.env.example`](.env.example) file as the guide for where and how to get all the important environment variable keys for Stripe, including webhooks for both localhost and deployment.

-Locally, install the [Stripe CLI](https://stripe.com/docs/stripe-cli) and run the command `pnpm stripe:listen` to initiate the Stripe webhook listener.
+Locally, install the [Stripe CLI](https://stripe.com/docs/stripe-cli) and run the command `bun stripe:listen` to initiate the Stripe webhook listener.
 This action connects Stripe to the account and generates a webhook key, which you can then set as an environment variable in Stripe's settings.

 When testing Stripe, you can use its test data: `4242424242424242` | `12/34` | `567` | `Random Name` | `Random Country`.